pulumi/pulumi-hugo/themes/default/content/blog/top-5-things-for-azure-devs-devops/index.md

           cwd: "./"
 ```

 Let's focus on `jobs`.
 The first step is to find, download, and install [NuGet](https://www.nuget.org/), which is required to build this C# application.
-The second task uses the Pulumi task extension to run a Pulumi `preview` of the stack (`$(StacName)`) located at the root of the Pulumi project.
+The second task uses the Pulumi task extension to run a Pulumi `preview` of the stack (`$(StackName)`) located at the root of the Pulumi project.
 The complete example is available on [GitHub](https://github.com/pulumi/pulumi-az-pipelines-task/tree/master/examples/azure-native-dotnet).

 If we wanted to build and deploy the infrastructure, we could add another task.
 The `azure-pipelines.yml` file would be similar to this.